Thanks for a wonderful 2024 tour season!

-Since 2017, guided tours of Habitat 67 are offered to the public.
-Explore the suspended terraces, Moshe Safdie’s restored apartment, pedestrian walkways and more.
+Since 2017, guided tours of Habitat 67 have been offered to the public.

 The 90-minute tour will allow you to discover this unique architectural jewel in the world, its origins and its evolution over the years.
 Your guide will show you the different spaces of the complex, including the footbridges, the pedestrian streets, one of the residential units and the suspended terraces of this internationally renowned heritage complex.